Want to make sure you don’t fall apart chasing your dreams?

 #1.
 Balance and Weigh Priorities

 Some of my tasks can be done quickly while others take months of preparation.
-I call these “Forever Tasks” that do not end.
+I call these “Forever Tasks” that does not end.
 Things like studying how to market better or learning how to write better.
 I’m one of those people that love official endings.
 I’m task oriented and enjoy the feeling of a job well done.

 Maybe you’re like me and you have ongoing tasks.
 You might have goals with clear endings and a truckload of random stuff you must do along the way.
 Well, how do you know when to rest or attack?
 In my journey, I’ve had to reevaluate a lot.